garutilorenzo/k3s-oci-cluster/README.md

 Now you have to edit the `main.tf` file and you have to create the `terraform.tfvars` file.
 For more detail see [Oracle provider setup](#oracle-provider-setup) and [Pre flight checklist](#pre-flight-checklist).

+#### Use this repository as template

-Or if you prefer you can create an new empty directory in your workspace and create this three files:
+If you prefer you can create an new empty directory in your workspace and create this three files:

 * `terraform.tfvars` - More details in [Oracle provider setup](#oracle-provider-setup)
 * `main.tf`
 * `provider.tf`

 The `main.tf` file will look like:

 ```
 variable "compartment_ocid" {}